On this page

 Designing Clinical Research Course

-Designing Clinical Research for Residents and Students (Epi 150.03, classroom setting, August) / Designing Clinical Research for Clinical Trainees (CTSI Online, October) is a course that requires 50% protected time and is taught twice a year, in August and October, in a one-month format.
+Designing Clinical Research for Residents and Students (Epi 150.03, classroom setting, August) is a course that requires 50% protected time and is taught twice a year, in August and September, in a one-month format.
 Modeled after the highly successful summer clinical research workshop of the Training in Clinical Research (TICR) program, the elective will lead residents through the essential components for writing a clinical research protocol, developed around their own clinical research question.
 The tangible product of the course is a 5-page clinical research protocol.
 The residents will attend bi-weekly group lectures and small resident-only seminar groups led by core faculty for the CTST resident initiative with additional faculty participating to meet resident enrollment.

-NOTE: It is a requirement for those applying to Resident Research Funding (RRF) and Resident Research Travel to have successfully completed the Designing Clinical Research (DCR) course or equivalent didactic training in clinical research.
+NOTE: It is very strongly recommended for those applying to Resident Research Funding (RRF) and Resident Research Travel to have successfully completed the Designing Clinical Research (DCR) course or equivalent didactic training in clinical research.

 There are a number of courses in clinical and translational research available to residents.